 Weather in Estonia

-Estonia has a mix of maritime and continental climatic conditions.
-It is far more moderate than other countries at this latitude and it rains or snows for approximately a third of the year.
+Estonia's weather is far more moderate than other countries at this latitude and it rains or snows for approximately a third of the year.
 The seasons in Estonia are distinct and are nearly equal in length.

 Spring is a mild and dry season lasting from April to May.
 May is favoured for its warm, mild and dry weather, made especially pleasant by the abundance of flora and wildlife emerging from the forests and plains.
 Summer lasts from late May until mid-September and is typically around 70°F (20°C), although it may occasionally reach over 85°F (30°C).
 Thunderstorms are very common and many evenings end with rain.